zerotier/lf/README.md

 The grade that you receive'll be your last, we swear | bad#0 horse#10
 ```

-In the first command above the trailing hash is interpreted as `#0#18446744073709551615`.
+When you ask for `bad horse#` (in the very first example) the trailing hash is expanded to `#0#18446744073709551615`.
 That huge number is the maximum value of a 64-bit unsigned integer.
 Leaving off the trailing hash is equivalent to `#0` and gets only ordinal zero.
 Using `#2#10` asks for ordinals two through ten inclusive.

 ### First Come, First Serve!